 For details, see tables section.

-Accessor is a concept that defines a single way to get the data from an in-memory numerical dataset.
-It allows:
+Accessor is a concept that defines a single way to extract the data from a table.
+It allows to:

 For details, see accessors section.

-This section provides a basic usage scenario of the table, table builder, and accessor concepts and demonstrates the relations between them.
+This section provides a basic usage scenario of the table and accessor concepts and demonstrates the relations between them.
 The following diagram shows objects of these concepts, which are highlighted by colors:

 To perform computations on a dataset, one shall create a table object first.
-It can be done using a data source or a table builder object depending on the situation.
-The diagram briefly shows the situation when table is interactively created from a various external entities (not shown on a diagram) using a table builder.
+It can be done either using a data source or directly from user-defined memory.
+The diagram shows the creation of a table object t from the data provided by user (not shown on the diagram).
+During a table creation, an object tm of table metadata is constructed and initialized using the data.

 - Data Sources